sachie/react-quickstart/README.md

 3. `yarn` or `npm i`
 4. `yarn start` or `npm start`

-Then add some reducers, sagas, and pages to the site, as needed.
+Then add some reducers, and pages to the site, as needed.
 Check the code comments for tips and explanations.

 &nbsp;